caltechlibrary/andor/docs/Workflow-Use-Cases.md

     }
 ```

-Olive's workflow is then to create, edit update or delete
+Olive's workflow is then to create, update or delete
 any object with a workflow queue of "olive" (her objects) and because
 she is a member of the writer's workflow queue she has permission to
-change the ownership of her object to "reviewer".
+change the ownership of her objects to "reviewer".
 At this
 point she will not be able to see or change the object.
 It is
-now the reviewer's responsibility to do something with that object.
+the reviewer's responsibility to do something with that object.

 ```json
     {